 sixteen Interceptor II (RHD 10 / LHD 6)

-thirty eight Interceptor III (RHD 16 / LHD 18 / unknown: 4)
+thirty eight Interceptor III (RHD 16 / LHD 18 / unspecified: 4)

 and seven Interceptor III Convertible (maybe: RHD 1 / LHD 6)

 Of the 13 officially registered FF-cars, eight are parked: one taken off the road in 2011, all the others before 1990.
+(These numbers remain unchanged from 2020 to 2025.)

 Unrelated to this, there are individual FFs in the country that are not registered here.
 Duly, it can be assumed that the real numbers of FFs in Sweden are higher.
 According to the official registry, there are: